 Pros of PPF

-- Is low in maintenance, with no ongoing charges.
+- Requires minimal maintenance, with no ongoing charges or management fee.

-- Comes with a long tenure to ensures disciplined savings.
+- Comes with a 15-year long tenure to ensure disciplined savings.

 Which One Should You Choose?

-The choice between ULIP and PPF depends on your financial goals, investment horizon, and risk tolerance.
+When comparing PPF vs ULIP, making the right choice depends on your financial goals, investment horizon, and risk tolerance.

 1. Choose ULIP if you: